strogiyotec/WanShiTong/Memory Model.md

 Changes to fields made by one thread are guaranteed to be visible to other threads by following conditions

-* A **writing** thread releases a synch lock and a **reading** thread subsequentally acquires the same synch block Releasing alock forces a flush of all writes
+* A **writing** thread releases a synch lock and a **reading** thread subsequentally acquires the same synch block Releasing a lock forces a flush of all writes.
 * ```Thread.start()``` has the same memory effects as a lock release by original thread which calls **start** method of another Thread.
 	```
 		i = 42;